-The H8G is able to remove judder from native 24p content, like Blu-ray players or native apps.
-For this to happen, Motion Enhancement must be set to 'Film'.
+The Hisense H8G can remove judder from native 24p content, like Blu-ray players or native apps.
+To remove judder, set Motion Enhancement to 'Film'.

-This TV has a 60Hz refresh rate and there's no support for variable refresh rate technology.
+This TV has a 60Hz refresh rate and doesn't support any variable refresh rate technology.
 If you want a similar TV that supports VRR, check out the Vizio M7 Series Quantum 2020.

-The H8G has an incredibly low input lag and it should please even serious console gamers.
-To achieve a low input lag, set the Picture Mode to 'Game'.
+The Hisense H8G has an incredibly low input lag, low enough to please most casual most gamers.
+To get the lowest low input lag, set the Picture Mode to 'Game'.
 Sadly, it doesn't automatically change picture modes when you start playing.

 This TV supports all common resolutions at 60Hz, but 1440p must be forced through a custom resolution.
 It displays proper chroma 4:4:4, which is important for reading text, as long as it's in 'Game' mode.
 To get HDMI 2.0's full bandwidth, set HDMI Format to 'Enhanced'.